9 Creative Boat Seating Options for Boaters Who Think Outside the Bench

 In case you're enjoying the boat and ship trivia, the longest ship ever built was the Seawise Giant, a supertanker that was 1,504 feet long.
 Yes, that's a ship that was well over a quarter of a mile in length.

-Most people are more interested in the seating capacity of a boat in their price range and that can fit at the local marina and be towed by an SUV with a boat trailer, so we’ll take a few steps back from the cruise ships and supertankers and instead focus on boat seating options that are a bit more practical.
+Most people are more interested in the seating capacity of a boat in their price range, as well as one that can fit at the local marina and be towed by an SUV with a boat trailer.
+So, we'll take a few steps back from the cruise ships and missle destroyers and instead focus on boat seating options that are a bit more practical.

 Safety First: Know Your Boat's Maximum Capacity Limits